Best GEO Tools for 2026: 10 Platforms Compared

 What is the best GEO tool overall in 2026?
 For most teams, Peec AI offers the best balance of capability and price: daily tracking across the major engines, sentiment and position data, and unlimited seats from around €89/mo.
 Profound is the strongest tool overall on raw data depth and recommendations, but its enterprise pricing and lack of multi-account support make it overkill for smaller teams.
 The genuinely "best" tool is the cheapest one that covers the engines and prompt volume you actually need.

 Are there any free GEO tools?
 There's no full-featured free GEO platform, ongoing multi-engine monitoring genuinely costs money to run.
-But free one-time checks are common: Semrush, Ahrefs, HubSpot's AEO Grader and our own early-access checker all let you see where you stand without paying.
+But free one-time checks are common: Semrush, Ahrefs, HubSpot's AEO Grader and others all let you see where you stand without paying.
 Several paid tools (Peec AI, Otterly.AI, SE Ranking) also offer free trials.
 Start free, then pay only when you need continuous tracking.

 How much do GEO tools cost?
 Entry-level monitoring starts around $29/mo (Otterly.AI Lite) or €89/mo (Peec AI Starter).
 Mid-market tools sit in the $189–$500/mo range.
 Enterprise platforms like Profound, Conductor and Scrunch run from a few hundred to several thousand dollars a month, usually custom-priced after a sales call.
 Watch for hidden costs: per-seat add-ons (Semrush), engines sold separately (Otterly, Peec), and prompt caps that push you up a tier.